Independence of Singularity Type for Numerically Effective K\"ahler-Ricci Flows: Introduction

 In this paper, we prove Conjecture \ref{conj} without assuming $K_X$ is semiample.
-More precisely, we show that for numerically effective manifolds, if a solution develops a type III singularity, then every other solution develops a type III singularity.
+More precisely, we show that if a solution develops a type III singularity on a numerically effective manifold, then every other solution develops a type III singularity.
 Consequently, if a solution develops a type IIb singularity, then any other solution must be type IIb.

 \begin{thm} Let $\widetilde{\omega}(t)$ be a solution to the normalised K\"ahler-Ricci flow \eqref{krf} on a manifold $X$ with numerically effective $K_X$.

 Then for any other solution to the K\"ahler-Ricci flow, $\omega(t)$, there exists a constant $C>0$ such that